JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 I ran out to see what was happening and he immediately barked at me, “Stay out of this!!!” as his hands grasped my sister’s shoulders and she stood there, lifeless like a rag doll.

+I still walked towards him and said, “Leave her alone!
+She said the right thing!
+Why do we have to wait for your family all the time?”
+He turned to me and started barking again.
+I walked past him and stood near the phone.
+I looked at him holding her, looked at the phone and did not know what to do.

 ***

 *The Last Passover I Had With My Family (c) Copyright by Jack Szwergold; written on December 30, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*